How To Choose The Right Preschool

 What will your child be learning whilst at nursery?
 Try and understand exactly what the nursery focuses on teaching the children in their care and how they structure the day.

 At the private nursery here at Kingscourt, we base learning of the Early Years Foundation Stage, which sets standards for the learning, development and care of your child from birth to five years old.
-Below we have also highlighted what lessons look like for our Tadpoles and Frogs:
+Below we have also highlighted what lessons look like for our youngest pupils:

 - Music, delivered by Kingscourt’s music teacher

-- French, delivered by Kingscourt’s modern foreign languages teacher
+- Spanish, delivered by Kingscourt’s modern foreign languages teacher

 - Jingle Jangle Rhythm & Rhyme